vdlp/oc-horizon-plugin/README.md

 * * * * * /<path-to-php>/php /<myproject-directory>/artisan schedule:run > /dev/null
 ```

-## Switching themes

-> Each time you switch the default theme you need to re-publish the Horizon assets using the command: `php artisan vendor:publish --tag horizon-assets --force`

-The assets will be stored in your current theme folder: `themes/mytheme/assets/horizon` folder.

 ## Creating Job classes

 Follow the instructions at [Laravel 6.x generating job classes](https://laravel.com/docs/6.x/queues#generating-job-classes) on how to make Job classes.